Aed Carabao: Early life

-He was born in a Thai Teochew Chinese middle-class family in Tambon Tha Phi Liang, Mueang Suphan Buri, Suphan Buri Province in central region of Thailand.
+He was born in a Thai Teochew Chinese middle-class family in Tambon Tha Phi Liang, Mueang Suphan Buri, Suphan Buri Province in central Thailand.
 He is the third generation of overseas Chinese immigrants living in Thailand.
-His grandfather came from a small village in the Fengshun, Meizhou north of Han River, Guangdong Province.
-His father's name Manus Opakul, who was highly regarded in the local area as a local sage.
-He was a merchant, look thung (Thai country music) band manager, writer, local historian and was the pioneer of first Suphan Buri local newspaper.
+Yuenyong is the youngest son of the family.
+He has a twin brother who is fellow singer and musician, Yingyong Opakul (Eed).
+His grandfather came from a small village in the Fengshun, Meizhou north of Han River, Guangdong.
+His father's named Manus Opakul, who was highly regarded in the local area as a folk philosopher.
+Manus was a merchant, look thung (Thai country music) band manager, writer, local historian and was the pioneer of first Suphan Buri local newspaper.

-As a youngster, Yuenyong (Aed) was exposed to the music of central Thailand: call and response songs, Thai folk music, Thai dancing, and look thung which his father was a band manager.
+As a youngster, Yuenyong was exposed to the music of central Thailand: call and response songs, Thai folk music, Thai dancing, and look thung which his father was a band manager.
 When Yeunyong was a teenager he was influenced by Western music, and learned to play Western musical instruments.
 These were influences he drew on as a musician.

 He wrote in his autobiography that as a child he had dive in the Tha Chin River that flows through behind his house.
 He caught a rare species Siamese tigerfish and sold it to an aquarium shop.

 Yuenyong began primary education at Wat Suwan School, then left for further studies in Bangkok.
 He continued on in his studies at Uthenthawai Vocational School (now's Rajamangala Institute, Uthenthawai Campus), where he majored in architecture.
 Then he continued in architecture for one year at the Mapúa Institute of Technology in the Philippines.

-In the Philippines, Yuengyong Opakul met Kirati Promsakha Na Sakon Nakhon, or Keo, another Thai student.
+In the Philippines, Yuengyong Opakul met Kirati Promsaka Na Sakon Nakhon, or Keo, another Thai student.
 They listened to the music of Led Zeppelin, John Denver, the Eagles, and Peter Frampton from records that a third friend, Sanit Limsila, or Kai, had accumulated.
 All three agreed to set up a band with the name "Carabao" to perform folk music at the institute.

 When Yuenyoung Opakul graduated and returned to Thailand, he found work as an architect.
 Later, when Kai and Keo returned from the Philippines, all three met to play music together again in the Windsor Hotel restaurant in central Bangkok.
 They played at the Hotel Mandarin Samyan on weekends.
 All three friends were fired from their jobs for skipping work without notice.

 Jobless, Kai left the group to work in south Thailand.
 Aed and Keo stayed and continued playing music together with the band Hope.
 In 1980, Yuenyong was working as an architect in an office managing a National Housing Authority project.
 Keo was working as an engineer for a Filipino company opening a branch in Thailand.
 Together, they played music in the evenings at a bar in the Ambassador Hotel Sukhumvit.